jehandev/wp-base/README.md

 - Remove Core, Yoast and WordFence dashboard widgets
 - Allow SVG Uploads
 - Remove Contact Form 7 scripts and styles if no CF7 shortcode in the content
+- Remove Dashicons on frontend if user is not admin

 ### Security
 - Remove Pingback